OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 ## Running a Command on a Schedule {#running-a-command-on-a-schedule}

-The Omega's firmware has a powerful built in feature, `cron`, that allows you to schedule commands to run at specified intervals.
-This tutorial will show you how to take advantage of `cron` to automate commands on your Omega.
+The Omega's firmware has a powerful built in feature called `cron`, that allows you to schedule commands to run at specified intervals.
+This tutorial will show you how to take advantage of `cron` to automate commands and actions on your Omega.

 This can be especially useful for automating projects.
 For example, you can build a weather monitoring device that displays information on the OLED Expansion and have it update every hour with a few easy steps.